 A year of assessment (or tax year) begins on 1 April of a year and ends on 31 March of the following year.
 The period that is used to compute the taxable profits for a year of assessment is called the basis period, which is normally the financial year ending in the year of assessment.

 The filing deadline is usually within a month from the date of issue of the tax return.
 However, corporations whose financial year ends between 1 December and 31 March and who are represented by a tax representative are normally granted an extension for filing their returns.
 The exact filing due date depends on the accounting year-end date of the taxpayer.

 The basis of assessment is the accounting profits of the financial year ending within the year of assessment, with appropriate adjustments for tax purposes.
 A tax return is usually filed together with a tax computation showing the tax adjustments to the accounting profits in arriving at the taxable profits or allowable tax losses for a given year of assessment.

-Corporate taxpayers are also required to attach their audited accounts as supporting documents when filing a profits tax return, unless they qualify as a small corporation as defined by the HKIRD (i.e. mainly those with gross income for a basis period of not exceeding HKD 2 million plus a few other conditions).
-Small corporations are not required to attach supporting documents with their profits tax returns but are still required to keep those documents and submit them upon request.
-A branch of a foreign corporation doing business in Hong Kong SAR is required to file a profits tax return annually, and the HKIRD may require audited accounts of the foreign corporation to support the Hong Kong branch’s profits tax return.
+Corporate taxpayers are also required to attach their audited accounts as supporting documents when filing a profits tax return.
+A branch of a foreign corporation doing business in Hong Kong SAR is required to file a profits tax return annually, and the HKIRD may require audited accounts, if any, of the foreign corporation to support the Hong Kong branch’s profits tax return.

-A notice of assessment or statement of loss will be issued after the tax return has been accepted by the HKIRD, under the ‘assess first, audit later’ approach.
+A notice of assessment or statement of loss will be issued after the tax return has been processed by the HKIRD, under the ‘assess first, audit later’ approach.
 Taxpayers may be subject to post-assessment investigation or field audit based on risk areas or under the computerised random selection procedures of the HKIRD at a later date.

 Payment of tax